LocalizedCNMC/HardcodeTextPatcher-Fabric/README_en_us.md

 #### Class Match

-* The string starts with `#`, will be regarded as Class Match (For Example: `#TitleScreen` will match `net.minecraft.client.gui.screens.TitleScreen` and `net.minecraft.client.gui.screens.titlescreen`. but will not match `net.minecraft.client.gui.titlescreen.screens`)
+* The string starts with `#`, will be regarded as Class Match (For Example: `#TitleScreen` will match `net.minecraft.client.gui.screen.TitleScreen` and `net.minecraft.client.gui.screen.titlescreen`. but will not match `net.minecraft.client.gui.titlescreen.screen`)

 #### Package Match

-* The string starts with `@`, will be regarded as Package Match (For Example: `#net.minecraft.client` will match `net.minecraft.client.gui.screens.TitleScreen` and `net.minecraft.client.gui.screens.BeaconScreen`.
+* The string starts with `@`, will be regarded as Package Match (For Example: `#net.minecraft.client` will match `net.minecraft.client.gui.screen.TitleScreen` and `net.minecraft.client.gui.screen.DeathScreen`.
-  Also match `net.minecraft.client.gui.titlescreen.screens`)
+  Also match `net.minecraft.client.gui.titlescreen.screen`)

 #### Full Match

 * The string does not start with `#` or `@`, will be considered as a full match (For
-  Example: `net.minecraft.client.gui.screens.TitleScreen` will match `net.minecraft.client.gui.screens.TitleScreen`
+  Example: `net.minecraft.client.gui.screen.TitleScreen` will match `net.minecraft.client.gui.screen.TitleScreen`
-  and `net.minecraft.client.gui.screens.titlescreen`
+  and `net.minecraft.client.gui.screen.titlescreen`
-  but will not match `net.minecraft.client.gui.titlescreen.screens`)
+  but will not match `net.minecraft.client.gui.titlescreen.screen`)

 ### Mapping